redabourial/yagclif/README.md

 # YAGCLIF (Yet Another Go Command Line Framework)
 Yagclif is a basic cli arguments parser that can be used as a framework.
+It can also generate help text for cli tools.
 ## Usage :
 ### To Parse command line arguments :
 #### Code